Make Better Decisions Together:

 - Completing weekly activities to apply what you have learned to a real-world decision problem

-- Receiving one-on-one professional coaching from experts at the Center for Benefit-Cost Studies of Education.
+- Receiving one-on-one professional coaching from experts from Teachers College.

 - CTLE Credit Policy: Any attendee who is taking this course for CTLE credit in New York State must enter their name exactly as it appears on the TEACH website in accordance with NYSED requirements.